 Key Issues and Texts

-Seminar 1: Being ‘Indio’ in Spanish and Portuguese America (Jimena Lobo Guerrero Arenas)
+Seminar 1: Being ‘Indio’ in colonial Latin America (Jimena Lobo Guerrero Arenas)

 Key issues